Swatto86/BitBurn/README.md

 ⚠️ BitBurn is designed to permanently destroy data.
 Always verify selected files/drives before confirming operations.
 Wiped data cannot be recovered.

+## Author

+BitBurn is developed by Steve Watson.
+Visit [swatto.co.uk](https://swatto.co.uk) for more projects and information.

 ## License

 BitBurn is licensed under the [MIT License](LICENSE).